EfazDev/orangeblox/Apps/Scripts/Pyinstaller/README.md

-> [!INFO]
+# Pyinstaller Compiling
-> Pyinstaller is the most suggested way to remake Efaz's Roblox Bootstrap!
+Pyinstaller is the most suggested way to remake OrangeBlox!
 In order to reduce false positives, rebuild Pyinstaller from the [official repository](https://github.com/pyinstaller/pyinstaller/).
 > [!INFO]
-> To rebuild, read the credits in the main bootstrap menu for an instruction!
+> To rebuild, read the credits in the main bootstrap menu for a command!